-1.6 It is hoped that this guideline will assist practitioners in understanding what information security seeks to achieve, why it is important for attorneys to safeguard their own and their clients' information, who is responsible for information security and how an Information Security Management System ("ISMS") may be implemented.
-Finally, and most importantly, it is hoped that this will assist attorneys in deriving the enormous benefits that good information governance, management and security will yield in their practices.
+- behaviour required to implement information security policies are not developed and the necessary awareness and education is not provided. - 1.6 It is hoped that this guideline will assist practitioners in understanding what information security seeks to achieve, why it is important for attorneys to safeguard their own and their clients' information, who is responsible for information security and how an Information Security Management System ("ISMS") may be implemented.
+Finally, and most importantly, it is hoped that this will assist attorneys in taking advantage of the enormous benefits that good information governance, management and security will yield in their practices.